SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 The ability to subnet a network (i.e. divide a network into smaller units) is a core technical skill.
-It is especially important for network engineers/administrators.
-It is also one of the skills that is often easily misunderstood or confused.
-Many poor network problems or security failures can be traced to poorly executed Subnetting skills.
-If your goal is to better understand Networking to enhance your job, this article will offer some guidance.
-It will give some overview of subnetting as well as expose you to some of the best subnetting practice resources.
+It is important for network engineers/administrators.
+Subnetting is also one of the skills that is often easily misunderstood.
+Many network problems or security failures can be traced to poorly executed Subnetting skills.
+Subnetting Practice is important.

-What is Subnetting
+What Does Subnetting Mean?

-Subnetting basically means dividing a large network into smaller units called “subnets”.
+Subnetting means dividing a large network into smaller units called “subnets”.
 This division takes place at layer 3 (Network layer) of the OSI Model and involves splitting a large block of IP addresses into smaller units.
 IP addresses are important when you want to send messages (called packets) from one network to another.
-It is good practice to subnet a network so that it will be easier to manage and also to achieve some goals such as security and cost reduction (Getting a block of IP costs money, so you would want to use them efficiently).

 Imagine a mail delivery man who is out to deliver different parcels (packets) to different recipients in a large City, His job will be a lot easier if the City is divided into different “Zones” identified by different codes, well-organized streets, house numbers, etc This is way better than having the City with no delineations or clear markings.
-The Mail Delivery man is able to deliver packages to different recipients’ addresses efficiently because of the organization of the city.
+The Mail Delivery man can deliver packages to different recipients’ addresses efficiently because of the organization of the city.
 The same is true of subnetting.
 It helps organize your network so that the delivery of packets (messages) will be more efficient, and secure.

 Why Is Subnetting Important